la2050/archive/_projects/2016/jeneration-j-a-new-generation-of-healthy-relationships.md

   Jeneration J reflects an intervention and advocacy model that educates youth and young adults on healthy relationships and trains them to be the next generation of anti-violence advocates.
-project_image_2: 9940469155741-team90.jpg
-empty_column_1: ''
 organization_name: 'Jenesse Center, Inc.'
 organization_website: www.jenesse.org
-organization_name_2: 'Jenesse Center, Inc.'
-organization_activity: >-
-  Jenesse Center provides victims of domestic violence and their children support that is culturally responsive to help ensure their successful transition from immediate crisis to self-sufficiency.
-ein: '953652529'

 ---